 Physics is the study of the natural universe and the laws and theories that govern it.
 The physics course provides students with a general background knowledge of the fundamental areas of physics.
 Topics are developed conceptually and then are supported mathematically.
 This is a hands-on laboratory course that develops students' critical thinking skills through laboratory reporting and problem solving.
 Students can expect daily reading and homework assignments.
 A final exam is required.
 A fee is charged for this course.

-APPLIED PHYSICS OF MOTION GRADE 10-12 LENGTH 18 WEEKS .5 CREDIT This class is a problem solving, project based introduction to physics.
-Expect a hands-on approach to introduce students to the principles of engineering.
+APPLIED PHYSICS OF MOTION GRADE 10-12 LENGTH: SEMESTER .5 CREDIT approach to introduce students to the principles of engineering.
 Students will explore motion within Newton's laws of motion, energy, momentum and collisions, rotational motion, and waves.